kamaldeen91/qsp-modeling-with-python/README.md

 ###### single_dose_simulation(num_comp, n_days: int, dose_mg, c)

-num_comp = number of compartment, n_days = number of days to run the simulation, dose_mg = concentration of drug; c = compartment you would like to output (for instance, c = 1 will provide results for the central comparment)
+num_comp = number of compartment, n_days = number of days to run the simulation, dose_mg = concentration of drug; c = compartment you would like to output (for instance, c = 1 will provide results for the second comparment).
+Python counts from 0...

 ##### For multiple dose simulation